Leonzon95/choremates-frontend/README.md

 # ChoreMates

-This app lets people organize and divide chores between people living in a house.
+This app lets people organize and divide chores between everyone living in a house.

 ## Getting Started